guildai/guildai/guild/tests/dependencies.md

 #### Simple config

-The first config source simply resolves the source file as is.
+The first config source resolves the source file as is.

     >>> simple_config = test4_resdef.sources[0]
     >>> simple_config.uri